kad-ecoli/baseline/README.md

 single input file.
 Due to time expense of NWalign, it will only be performed on the hits identified by a blast run.
 Since NWalign does not report bitscore, alignment score is used instead of bitscore for equation (10) and (11).
+For (7), the ranking is based on NWalign alignment score rather than the ranking in the blast output.

 ## Result ##
 ![Fmax_full.png](Fmax_full.png?raw=true "Fmax_full.png")